mluchettii/mkdocs-material-mluchetti/docs/docs/virtualization/virtualbox.md

 ## Description

 Oracle VirtualBox is a virtualization solution that allows you to run multiple guest operating systems on a single physical host.
-I use this to create isolated environments for testing in my homelab, using Windows and Linux operating systems.
-With this, I can replicate real-world scenarios for vulnerability assessments, log analysis, and threat detection.
+You can use this to create isolated environments for testing in my homelab, using Windows and Linux operating systems.
+With this, it's possible to replicate real-world scenarios for vulnerability assessments, log analysis, and threat detection.

 ## Network adapter types